joaope/iZoom/README.markdown

 ### Options ###

 In addition to the zoom mode the user can choose which addresses he/she wants to exclude from being zoomed in/out.
-This options are be available from options page and on each tab's context menu.
+This options are available through options page and on each tab's context menu.